fedspendingtransparency/data-act-broker-backend/README.md

 }

 ```
 `NUMBER` in the json above is your AWS account number.
 Each user and role must be stated.
-This example grants the role `ec2rolename`, `user1` and `user2` the ability to assume a this role.
+This example grants the role `ec2rolename`,  and the users `user1` and `user2` the ability to assume this role.

 # DATA Act Broker Route Documentation